subahanii/COVID19-tracker/README.md

 2. How many cases increased day by day .
 3. How many people are tested.
 4. Showing test data day by day.
-5. This site is mainly focus on data visualization.

 ### Data Source
 1. For Indian state data [mohfw.gov.in](https://www.mohfw.gov.in/).